The best camping near Mount Washington State Park

 Stagecoach Falls

-Welcome to Stagecoach Falls!
-Your very own private spot on the river.
-Bring your chairs and some firewood.
-A perfect spot to get away and relax with the sound of the river.
-All sites have wooden platforms for tents, Yoga or setup some chairs and just relax!
+Welcome to Stagecoach Falls Your very own private spot on the river.
+Bring your chairs and some firewood—this is the perfect place to relax with the soothing sounds of the river.
+All sites feature wooden platforms ideal for tents, yoga, or simply setting up chairs and unwinding.
 Enjoy your stay!
 A little history about Tamworth NH since 1766 https://visittamworthnh.com/about Tag/Like us on Instagram!
-Stagecoach Falls NH https://www.instagram.com/stagecoachfalls?igsh=MWlsa3BwbjV2MXVlbQ%3D%3D&utm_source=qr Site 1 50 Amp Power and water Site 2 No hookups Site 3 30 Amp Power and Water (Breaker is located at site one if tripped) RV dump located on the left on your way out by the main road.
-BLUE CAP Green WM Trash dumpster rash bags only (no tents/canopy or large/heavy items allowed) It is located up by the road on the gravel pad in between the two houses.
-Black water flush early 2025 Check out our new property at Horseshoe Bend Private sites a few miles away on a deeper part of the Bearcamp River! https://www.hipcamp.com/en-US/land/new-hampshire-horseshoe-bend-nh-88lh0571?share_id=1g81n0g1d77&utm_medium=share&utm_source=share_content https://www.publichouseonpagehill.com/ Amazing dinner with a view!
+Stagecoach Falls NH https://www.instagram.com/stagecoachfalls?igsh=MWlsa3BwbjV2MXVlbQ%3D%3D&utm_source=qr Site 1 50 Amp Power and water Site 2 No hookups Site 3 30 Amp Power and Water (Breaker is located at site one if tripped) Winter campers inquire before booking as the road back usually doesn't get plowed RV dump located on the left on your way out by the main road.
+BLUE CAP Green WM Trash dumpster Trash bags only (no tents/canopy or large/heavy items allowed) https://www.eregulations.com/newhampshire/fishing/freshwater/licenses-fees-requirements Check out our new property at Horseshoe Bend and also coming 2025 Stagecoach Airbnb at the entrance https://www.hipcamp.com/en-US/land/new-hampshire-horseshoe-bend-nh-88lh0571?share_id=1g81n0g1d77&utm_medium=share&utm_source=share_content https://www.publichouseonpagehill.com/ Amazing dinner with a view!
 They also have the Sunday best brunch in town!
 20 min to Conway—lots of shopping, restaurants, things to do 20 min to Winnipesaukee Lake 10 min to Ossipee Lake Tamworth Distilling is a few miles away Franconia Notch is just under an hour away 20 min to Rattlesnake Mountain Mt Chocorua is minutes away Tamworth Farmers Market every Saturday 9a-12p New Hampshire Mushroom Company has tours every Sunday Looking for a hike, check out the 'Hike the 4000 footers of NH' facebook page or get on the Alltrails app There are things to do a few miles away in Ossipee as well Go Karts Lazer Tag Driving Range Axe throwing Mini Golf Although we've never seen one there are bear sightings in the area.
 Secure coolers, grills, cooking utensils, any food not in use, and anything with food odors inside the locked compartment of a vehicle or trailer or a bear proof storage locker if available.
 Wipe off picnic tables and grills.
 Properly discard aluminum foil used for cooking.

 Pets